 Steven Miranda, Founder & Chief Instructor

-The founder and chief instructor of Aikido Yoshinkan Sacramento is Mr. Steven Miranda.
-Steven began his study of Aikido Yoshinkai in September 1982 under the direction of Mits Yamashita Sensei, 7th dan Shihan of the Sanbukan Dojo in Long Beach, CA. Steven first met Yamashita Sensei at El Camino Community College in Torrance, California and trained at Sanbukan until his move to the Sacramento region in 1998.
-In June of 1999, he established Aikido Yoshinkan Sacramento and in March of 2000, registered the dojo under the name Seikeikan with the Aikido Yoshinkai Foundation.
-The dojo was given the name Seikeikan by Terada Kiyoyuki Hanshi, 10th dan.
+Aikido Yoshinkan Sacramento's founder and chief instructor is Mr. Steven Miranda.
+Steven began his study of Aikido Yoshinkai in September 1982 under the direction of Mits Yamashita Sensei, 7th dan Shihan of the Sanbukan Dojo in Long Beach, CA. Steven first met Yamashita Sensei at El Camino Community College in Torrance, California, and trained at Sanbukan until his move to the Sacramento region in 1998.
+In June 1999, he established Aikido Yoshinkan Sacramento and in March of 2000, registered the dojo under the name Seikeikan with the Aikido Yoshinkai Foundation.
+The dojo was named Seikeikan by Terada Kiyoyuki Hanshi, 10th dan.

 In July of 2000, Steven began the second phase of his journey under the direction of Amos L. Parker, 9th dan Shihan.
-Steven had the opportunity to travel throughout North America and the Middle East with Parker Shihan and hosted him every year for intensive instructor level training.
-Steven has made a number of trips to Japan to particpate in enbutaikai's and training sessions with the top Japanese instructors.
+Steven had the opportunity to travel throughout North America and the Middle East with Parker Shihan and hosted him every year for intensive instructor-level training.
+Steven has made several trips to Japan to participate in demonstrations and training sessions with the top Japanese instructors.

-In October of 2017, Steven was promoted to 7th dan and received the title of Aikido Yoshinkan Shihan from the Aikido Yoshinkai grading committee.
-Like Parker Shihan, Steven makes himself available to dojo's needing or wanting some extra help and who may not be able to afford to bring instructor's from Japan out or to travel.
-This includes schools curious on the Yoshinkan way.
+In October 2017, Steven was promoted to 7th dan and received the title of Aikido Yoshinkan Shihan from the Aikido Yoshinkai grading committee.
+Like Parker Shihan, Steven makes himself available to dojos needing or wanting some extra help.
+This includes schools curious about the Yoshinkan way.
 Contact the dojo for more information.

 Dojo Instructors